collapsed-stacks/atheism/questions/3123/if-is-religion-dangerous-how-is-it-dangerous.md

 - posted by: [Mudak](https://stackexchange.com/users/-1/205-mudak) on 2011-03-16
 - score: 1

-<p>One of the biggest dangers of religion stems from the fact that we are all innately curious about, well, everything.
+One of the biggest dangers of religion stems from the fact that we are all innately curious about, well, everything.
 Religion claims to have the answers to some of the things we're curious about and effectively quashes further inquiry.
-At best, it removes individuality from the person and at worst, it seeks to actively stifle actual technological advancement and the betterment of people's lives.</p>
+At best, it removes individuality from the person and at worst, it seeks to actively stifle actual technological advancement and the betterment of people's lives.

 ## Answer 3126